kriasoft/node-starter-kit/README.md

 - Stateless sessions implemented with JWT tokens and a session cookie (compatible with SSR)
 - Database schema migration, seeds, and REPL shell tooling
 - Transactional emails using Handlebars templates and instant email previews
+- Structured logs and error reporting to Google StackDriver
 - Pre-configured unit testing tooling powered by [Jest](https://jestjs.io/) and [Supertest](https://github.com/visionmedia/supertest)
 - Application bundling with Rollup as an optimization technique for serverless deployments
 - Rebuilds and restarts the app on changes when running locally